-Machine Learning Enhanced Modeling and Design
+Machine Learning and Data-Driven Enhanced Modeling and Design

 Researchers in CCSE are using machine learning and data-driven approach in numerous ways.